Co-ops have offered residents affordable, community-focused housing options for decades.

 Are you a co-op resident, operator, or board member?

-We've written a discussion paper on co-op lease renewals to:
+We've written a discussion paper on co-op lease renewals which aims to:

 - Address some of the key concerns expressed by co-ops